A homemade no-churn tiramisu ice cream with mascarpone and coffee-soaked ladyfingers.

 If you've used regular granulated white sugar it may not, but don't worry it will dissolve later on as it's mixed with the other ingredients.

 Once cooked, it's left to cool for a while before room temperature mascarpone cheese is folded in.
 Lastly, whipped cream is folded in, and that's the ice cream base done!

-Finish it off with chocolate shavings.
-Usually tiramisu has a generous dusting of dark cocoa on top, but I thought chocolate shavings would be a lot nicer over ice cream and still give that chocolate taste that the cocoa brings.
+Finish it off with a generous sprinkle of chocolate shavings.
+Usually, tiramisu has a dusting of dark cocoa on top, but I thought chocolate shavings would be nicer over ice cream and still give that chocolate taste that the cocoa brings.

-The ice cream needs at least 6 hours to freeze, but before serving let it sit at room temperature for 8-10 minutes to slightly soften it.
+The ice cream needs at least 6 hours to freeze, but before serving let it sit at room temperature for 8-10 minutes to slightly soften it before scooping.